 Mediation II is a mediation clinic operating in conjunction with various courts and dispute resolution programs in Georgia.
 Cases for online or in-person mediation are provided through the 10th Judicial District ADR Program, the State and Magistrate Courts of Athens-Clarke County, The Mediation Center of Savannah, University Housing at UGA and other partners.

 Are there prerequisites?

-Mediation II students must successfully complete of Mediation I and register with the GA Office of Dispute Resolution.
-There are fees associated with registration with the state, and these costs must be paid by the student to the Georgia Office of Dispute Resolution.
+Mediation II students must successfully complete Mediation I and register with the Georgia Office of Dispute Resolution.
+Registration fees must be paid by the student to the Georgia Office of Dispute Resolution.